 Work is not all fun and games or we would not be paid for doing it.
 However, workplace stress should not result in you being injured.
 Workplaces where physical stress or repetitive stress—or even emotional stress—are a job hazard should make provisions to their employees to help ensure they can do their jobs safely, whether it means providing safety gear for workers or offering “hazard pay.”
-If you experienced a stress related injury on the job and want to talk to a stress related injury lawyer in Raytown to get some legal advice, contact Mayer & Rosenberg, P.C. to learn more about your options as an injury victim.
+If you experienced a stress related injury on the job and want to talk to a stress related injury lawyer to get some legal advice, contact Mayer & Rosenberg, P.C. to learn more about your options as an injury victim.

 Stress is a natural part of daily living.
 Stressors that we all deal with each day can include workplace stress, financial stress, the stress of moving or of attempting to maintain a work-life balance, or even the stress caused by divorce or loss of a loved one.
 Physical stress can include things like lifting heavy objects, while repetitive stress can take the form of actions such as typing or repeatedly clicking a mouse.
 Emotional stress can come about in many ways, including experiencing trauma.

 Some real world examples of workplace stressors that can be injurious are outlined below.